mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/03/day-288/">November 03, 2017</a></small></div>
 <p><strong>Carter Page testified that he told Jeff Sessions about his 2016 trip to Russia during the presidential campaign</strong>.
-At a Senate intelligence committee hearing in June, Sessions <a href="https://whatthefuckjusthappenedtoday.com/2017/11/02/day-287/#4-senate-democrats-asked-jeff-sessio">testified</a> that he had "no knowledge" of any conversations between "anyone connected to the Trump campaign."
+At a Senate Intelligence Committee hearing in June, Sessions <a href="https://whatthefuckjusthappenedtoday.com/2017/11/02/day-287/#4-senate-democrats-asked-jeff-sessio">testified</a> that he had "no knowledge" of any conversations between "anyone connected to the Trump campaign."
 During his confirmation hearing, Sessions was asked if "anyone affiliated with the Trump campaign communicated with the Russian government" during the campaign.
-Sessions <a href="https://whatthefuckjusthappenedtoday.com/2017/11/01/day-286/#speculation-jeff-sessions-may-have-p">responded</a>: "I'm not aware of any of those activities… I didn't have — did not have communications with the Russians, and I'm unable to comment on it." (<a href="http://www.cnn.com/2017/11/02/politics/carter-page-testimony-russia-trip/index.html">CNN</a>)</p>
+Sessions <a href="https://whatthefuckjusthappenedtoday.com/2017/11/01/day-286/#speculation-jeff-sessions-may-have-p">responded</a>: "I'm not aware of any of those activities … I didn't have — did not have communications with the Russians, and I'm unable to comment on it." (<a href="http://www.cnn.com/2017/11/02/politics/carter-page-testimony-russia-trip/index.html">CNN</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/03/day-288/">November 03, 2017</a></small></div>
+<p><strong>Republicans called on Robert Mueller to resign as special counsel</strong> over what they contend to be "obvious conflicts of interest."
+Matt Gaetz, Andy Biggs, and Louie Gohmert introduced a measure to put the House on record describing Mueller as unfit to lead the Russia probe because of his relationship with James Comey, who was Mueller's successor at the FBI. (<a href="https://www.reuters.com/article/us-usa-trump-russia-congress/republicans-seek-special-counsels-removal-from-russia-probe-idUSKBN1D31W8">Reuters</a> / <a href="https://www.politico.com/story/2017/11/03/house-republicans-robert-mueller-resignation-244517">Politico</a>)</p>